 - Purchase Policy and Practice (12 hours minimum)

-- Basic Simplified Acquisition Systems or equivalent (8 hour minimum)*
+- NBS Buyer Simplified Acquisitions – System (8 hour minimum)

 - Section 508 training (1 hour minimum)